jacklinke/blog/ckv5tydin1c0hsss1b8k14lfm.md

-## Using DjHTML from the command line in Linux or in PyCharm
+## Standardize Django Template Indentation with DjHTML from Linux command line or PyCharm

 ## What is DjHTML?